Worldly cardinal

 In mathematical set theory, a worldly cardinal is a cardinal κ such that the rank Vκ is a model of Zermelo–Fraenkel set theory.
+A strong limit cardinal κ is worldly if and only if for every natural n, there are unboundedly many ordinals θ < κ such that Vθ ≺Σn Vκ.

 Relationship to inaccessible cardinals

-By Zermelo's theorem on inaccessible cardinals, every inaccessible cardinal is worldly.
+By Zermelo's categoricity theorem, every inaccessible cardinal is worldly.
 By Shepherdson's theorem, inaccessibility is equivalent to the stronger statement that (Vκ, Vκ+1) is a model of second order Zermelo-Fraenkel set theory.

 Being worldly and being inaccessible are not equivalent; in fact, the smallest worldly cardinal has countable cofinality and therefore is a singular cardinal.

 The following are in strictly increasing order, where ι is the least inaccessible cardinal: